tdt/core/README.md

 [![Build Status](https://travis-ci.org/tdt/core.png?branch=development)](https://travis-ci.org/tdt/core)

 The DataTank core is the framework in which the main application of The DataTank is built.
-The DataTank aims at publishing data to URI's in web readeable formats.
+The DataTank aims at publishing data to URI's in web readable formats.
 This means that you provide a nice JSON, XML, PHP, ... serialization on a certain URI from which the data resides somewhere in a CSV, XLS, XML, JSON, SHP, ... file.

 # Read more